Levoric-Learn/Project-Management/README.md

-# Join Our Project Management Repository!
+# Join Our Project Management Repository

 Welcome to Levoric Learn's Project Management repository!
 We're building a vibrant open-source community where developers of all levels can come together to collaborate, learn, and grow.
 Whether you're just starting out or you're a seasoned developer, you'll find opportunities to contribute, refine your skills, and make a meaningful impact.